spdk/spdk.github.io/development.md

 being solved, how was it discovered and how this patch solves the problem.
 See [Continuous Integration](#integration) for the special case of a
 Request For Comments (RFC) type of patch.

+* The first line of your commit message should be "component: short description of patch"

+* If your commit fixes a GitHub issue, please include "Fixes #issue number" on a separate line so that github can link the two.

 Development on SPDK is all done based on the `master` branch, so start by making sure you have the latest.
 The below assumes `origin` is pointed at GerritHub.